Attention Residuals: Making Residual Connections Attention-Like

 The most important thing about this report is not that it proposes a new formula.
 It is that it turns something everyone had gotten used to back into a problem.

 Standard residual connections have long been treated as optimization infrastructure.
 As long as gradients can pass through, the mechanism is considered to have done its job.
-But from the perspective of information flow, that path is surprisingly crude.
+But from the perspective of information flow, that path is quite crude.

 Imagine you are working on a document that keeps being revised.
 At each round, instead of selecting the most relevant parts of older versions and merging them thoughtfully, you just append the full text of every previous draft to the end.
 By revision 20, the important insights from revision 3 are still technically there, but they are buried inside an ever-thickening pile.